Get help finding missing information in iCloud after restoring an iOS device

 iCloud stores the last three backups for each of your devices.

 - Verify that you correctly restored your iOS device from iCloud.
 Data stored in iCloud (such as your iCloud contacts, calendars, and bookmarks) is pushed to your device when you sign in to iCloud.
-However, to restore your device's local data (such as photos and videos in your Camera Roll), you'll need to restore from an iCloud Backup.
+However, to restore your device's local data (such as photos and videos in your Photos tab, or Camera Roll in iOS 7), you'll need to restore from an iCloud Backup.

 - Make sure that your information is among the types of information backed up to iCloud.